-The School is currently arranged in two Faculty Boards (Biology and Veterinary Medicine) which are divided into nine Departments: Biochemistry, Genetics, Pathology, Pharmacology, Physiology, Development and Neuroscience, Plant Sciences, Psychology and Zoology are part of the Faculty Board of Biology while Veterinary Medicine is part of the Faculty Board of Veterinary Medicine.
+The School is currently arranged in two Faculty Boards (Biology and Veterinary Medicine) which are divided into nine Departments: Biochemistry, Genetics, Pathology, Pharmacology, Physiology, Development and Neuroscience, Plant Sciences, Psychology and

+Zoology are part of the Faculty Board of Biology while Veterinary Medicine is part of the Faculty Board of Veterinary Medicine.

-The School also contains six major interdisciplinary Institutes: Wellcome Trust / CRUK Gurdon Institute for Cancer and Development, Wellcome Trust / MRC Stem Cell Institute, Cambridge Systems Biology Centre, Cambridge Centre for Crop Science, the MRC Toxicology Unit and the Sainsbury Laboratory for Plant Development.
+The School also contains five major interdisciplinary Institutes: Wellcome Trust / CRUK Gurdon Institute for Cancer and Development, Wellcome Trust / MRC Stem

+Cell Institute, Cambridge Systems Biology Centre, Cambridge Centre for Crop Science and the Sainsbury Laboratory for Plant Development.
+It has also incorporated the MRC Toxicology Unit, Leicester which will physically relocate to Cambridge in 2020.

-The School is involved with several Strategic Research Initiatives including being a major player in the Cambridge Conservation Initiative.
+The School is involved with several Strategic Research Initiatives including being a major player in the Cambridge Conservation Initiative .
 The School is associated with the Museum of Zoology and the Botanic Garden.
-Key officers of the School plus details of relevant Research Ethics Committee (Human Biology and Psychology) can be found on the School's website.
+Key officers of the School plus details of relevant Research Ethics Committee (Human Biology and Psychology) can be found on the School's website..